DJay89/CDIO_Drone_F18/README.md

 Add Native path > locate $sources$ and Click on it > Apply & Ok.

-The remaining libraries can be added from the libs folder insite the project.
+The remaining libraries can be added from the libs folder inside the project.

+How add/change stuff in project!
+Any and all conversion functions belong in Utils.
+Drone.java and VideoDisplay.java are not to be touched, unless told to!

+Returns for Image Recognition are expected to be of a imageReturn Type and should be passed to drone for further use SearchAlgorithm and CenteringAlgorithm are Threads that both will be working with Drone.retValues, and this will be how we pass info between Threads